wensley-rushing/opensees-gallery/content/en/examples/FrameCircle/index.md

 action of a point moment $\boldsymbol{M}$, then a point force $F \, \mathbf{E}_3$ at its free end $\xi=L$.
 The reference curve of the reference configuration is given by $\boldsymbol{x}_0(\xi) = \xi\,\mathbf{E}_1$.

+In order to simulate this problem with OpenSees the [`ExactFrame`](https://xara.so/user/manual/model/elements/frame/ExactFrame.html) element formulation is used.
+This element requires a shear-deformable section, like [`ShearFiber`](https://xara.so/user/manual/section/ShearFiber.html).

 ## End Moment